jfreeze95/ChemArchitect/README.md

 ## Welcome to ChemArchitect!

 The purpose of ChemArchitect is to overcome the nightmare of data generation for chemical application and machine learning.
-Whether you want need automatic generation of all permutations of ligand substitutions, input files for ab initio calculations, extraction of chemical parameters from calculation output files, or more, ChemArchitect seeks to ease your exploration of massive chemical space.
+Whether you want automatic generation of all permutations of ligand substitutions, input files for ab initio calculations, extraction of chemical parameters from calculation output files, or more, ChemArchitect seeks to ease your exploration of massive chemical space.
 All current features can be found on the [features]() page.

 ### What's New!